EWTN Faith Journey

 The candles indicate the different weeks of Advent.
 When you are in the first week of Advent, you light one purple candle, and for the second week, two purple candles.
 During the third week, you add the rose candle.
 Then for the final week, you light all four candles.
 These colors match the liturgical colors of the vestments for those weeks, with purple representing penance and rose representing rejoicing.

-The Advent Wreath brings to mind the time before Jesus, when the world was in spiritual darkness.
+The Advent Wreath brings to mind the time before Jesus when the world was in spiritual darkness.
 During Advent, we remember the Old Testament days as we anxiously anticipate His Birth at Christmas.

 First Week: A purple candle